jefnic23/baseball_savant_scraper/README.md

 # Baseball Savant Scraper

-Python script that scrapes all data from Baseball Savant into .csv files.
+Python script that scrapes data from Baseball Savant into .csv files.

 ## Requirements